 Earlier this year, Gatorade had Penny Hardaway present high-school phenom Jayson Tatum with the Gatorade National Boys Basketball Player of the Year award and then gave me the opportunity to spend a few minutes with the man who gave me years of joy and reminisce about the 90s and his most memorable moments with and/or against Michael Jordan, who once wore Penny's Air Flight One signature sneakers during a Playoff game.

 THE DREAM TEAM

-Penny’s first encounter with Jordan came during the summer of 1992 when the Dream Team scrimmaged against a group of college players including Chris Webber, Grant Hill, Bobby Hurley and Penny.
+Penny's first encounter with Jordan came during the summer of 1992 when the Dream Team scrimmaged against a group of college players including Chris Webber, Grant Hill, Bobby Hurley, and Penny.
 In their first scrimmage, the college stars pulled off a shocking 62-54 victory over the unbeatable Dream Team.
-Barkley got dunked on by both Webber and Rodney Rogers and a frustrated Jordan said afterwards, “we got killed.”
+Barkley got dunked on by both Webber and Rodney Rogers and a frustrated Jordan said afterward, "we got killed."

 On the following day, the Dream Team got payback and schooled the college kids by destroying them.
 How bad?
-According to Charles Barkley it was by 100.
+According to Charles Barkley, it was by 100.